microsoft/ML-For-Beginners/1-Introduction/3-fairness/README.md

 - **Quality of service**.
 If you train the data for one specific scenario but reality is much more complex, it leads to a poor performing service.
 For instance, a hand soap dispenser that could not seem to be able to sense people with dark skin.
 [Reference](https://gizmodo.com/why-cant-this-soap-dispenser-identify-dark-skin-1797931773)
 - **Denigration**.
 To unfairly criticize and label something or someone.
 For example, an image labeling technology infamously mislabeled images of dark-skinned people as gorillas.
 - **Over- or under- representation**.
 The idea is that a certain group is not seen in a certain profession, and any service or function that keeps promoting that is contributing to harm.
 - **Stereotyping**.
 Associating a given group with pre-assigned attributes.
-For example, a language translation system betweem English and Turkish may have inaccuraces due to words with stereotypical associations to gender.
+For example, a language translation system between English and Turkish may have inaccuraces due to words with stereotypical associations to gender.

 ![translation to Turkish](images/gender-bias-translate-en-tr.png)
 > translation to Turkish